⚡ Quick Verdict:

 Key Benefits of Podcastle

-- Built-In Hosting: Publish your podcast directly to Apple Podcasts, Spotify, and other directories.
-No need for a separate hosting service.
+- Built-in Hosting Hub: Publish your finished podcast directly from the app.
+You don’t need a separate hosting service.

 Podcastle Pros & Cons